The Memorial is open 9:00AM-6:00 PM.

 Paha Ska’s Tipi on Display at Crazy Horse Memorial

-Well-known Oglala Lakota artist Orville Francis Salway (1923 -2005), or Paha Ska as he was named by Ben Black Elk, was born near White Clay, Nebraska, and lived most of his life in the Black Hills area, starting in Rapid City and later moving to Keystone where he sold his artwork and posed for pictures in traditional regalia.
+The tipi on display in the Indian Museum of North America was painted by renowned Oglala Lakota artist, Orville Francis Salway (1923 -2005), or Paha Ska as he was named by Ben Black Elk.
+Born near White Clay, Nebraska, Paha Ska lived most of his life in the Black Hills area, starting in Rapid City and later moving to Keystone where he sold his artwork and posed for pictures in traditional regalia.
 The colorful images on the Paha Ska tipi depict the intricate vision of Lakota Holy Man, Nicholas Black Elk.
-In many ways, Paha Ska utilizes this piece of art to interpret, preserve, and share an important story of Black Elk’s spiritual vision.
-In addition to the tipi, many of Paha Ska’s other art works are on display throughout THE INDIAN MUSEUM OF NORTH AMERICA® at Crazy Horse Memorial®.
+In many ways, Paha Ska utilizes this artwork to interpret, preserve, and share an important story of Black Elk’s spiritual vision.
+In addition to the tipi, many of Paha Ska’s other art works are on display throughout The Indian Museum of North America.

 Contact Us